 TEAM-A is an innovative educational collaboration among ten organizations committed to improving patient outcomes through clinician education:

-Commercial support is provided through an independent medical education grant from the Bristol-Myers Squibb/Pfizer Pharmaceuticals Partnership.
+The TEAM-A initiative is supported by an independent medical educational grant from the Bristol-Myers Squibb/Pfizer Pharmaceuticals Partnership.